fatenaught/raindrop_expedia/README.md

 ## Environment Setup

-Install Spark and sparklyr
+Install Spark and sparklyr (Open RStudio, type in the following code in the RStudio Console):
 ```
 install.packages("sparklyr")
 library(sparklyr)
 spark_install(version = "1.6.2")
 ```
-Install other necessary packages
+Install other necessary packages (Open RStudio, type in the following code in the RStudio Console:):

 ```
 install.packages('ggplot2')